Receiving carvytki hero

 STEP 2: GENETICALLY MODIFYING YOUR T CELLS

-Your white blood cells are then frozen and sent to a manufacturing site, where the T cells are separated out and customized into your CARVYKTI CAR-T cells.
+Your white blood cells are sent to a manufacturing site, where the T cells are separated out and customized into your CARVYKTI® CAR-T cells.
 This is done by genetically modifying your T cells to be able to recognize BCMA on the surface of multiple myeloma cells.
-Your CARVYKTI CAR-T cells are then frozen and sent to your CARVYKTI Certified Treatment Center.
+Your CARVYKTI® CAR-T cells are then frozen and sent to your CARVYKTI® Certified Treatment Center.

 Between cell collection and pre-infusion treatment, your doctor may prescribe additional therapy to treat your multiple myeloma, often called bridging therapy.